 Exploring the Allegheny National Forest with kids - a one-day adventure itinerary!

-We get a lot of questions every summer from families that are visiting the our little neck of the Pennsylvania Wilds for an extended period, and then we have those that are only here for a day.
+We get a lot of questions every summer from families that are visiting our neck of the woods in the Pennsylvania Wilds for an extended period, and then we have those that are only here for a day.
 If the latter is the case for your crew, this blog post is for you!
 These are our top destinations for families that only have a day to tackle the "must see" spots in the Allegheny National Forest!

 We've laid out a full day of adventuring in the order we'd tackle it, starting and ending in Warren, PA.
 (An interactive google map of the complete adventure can be found at the bottom of this post.)
 You'll want to get an early start to your day and expect to finish late if you plan to explore the whole list.
 With that in mind, we've added in our favorite lunch and snack spots (I scream, you scream, we all scream for ice cream!), along with where you can find a little souvenir to remember your day of adventuring!